Our advocacy efforts are guided by our core values.

 While the deaths of Breonna Taylor, George Floyd, Atatiana Jefferson, Ahmaud Aubrey, Manuel Ellis and others have brought to light the despicable acts of racism in our society, we recognize that these issues have deep roots that originate well before the founding of the United States.
 The NYSFDW recognizes that systemic racism exists and is prevalent in American institutions.
 We are committed to addressing these issues internally and externally in our organization, and understand that people of color, particularly those who are Black, face extra challenges in their daily lives.
 We resolve to demonstrate our commitment to anti-racist work through our legislative priorities, issue advocacy and candidate endorsement.

 The NYSFDW recognizes that democracy works only when all citizens can exercise their right to vote.
 We believe that recent efforts to suppress ballot access across the United States are politically motivated and abhorrent.
-We recognize that voter suppression bills often target specific groups based on race, ethnicity and political affiliation.
-We stand firm in the belief that all New Yorkers should have the ability to easily exercise their right to vote.
+We recognize that voter suppression bills often target specific groups based on race, ethnicity and political affiliation and stand firm in the belief that all New Yorkers should have the ability to easily exercise their right to vote.